ProjectMilestonegroupL/MilestoneProject/README.md

  - learning rate
  - number of epochs

-At first we based our architecture similarly at LeNet CNN and then we made several changes to obtain a good one.
-The final architecture is (insérer image du code)
+At first we based our architecture similarly at LeNet CNN (2 convolutional layer and 2 maxpool layers) and we reach 0.929 accuracy.

+Then we made several changes to obtain a good one.
+- We tried with 3 convolutional & 3 maxpool ans we obtained 0.935 accuracy.
+- We tried to add a 4th maxpool just before the 3rd and we reached 0.940 accuracy.
-We tried many optimizers and activation functions.

-Best configuration was with Adam as optimizer and reLU as activation function.
+We tried to change optimizers and activation functions but still had best configuration with Adam as optimizer and reLU as activation function.

-The model overfitted so we decided to try adding dropout or/and batch normalization.
+The model overfitted so we decided to try adding dropout or/and a batch normalization.

 Here is the graph of validation loss & accuracy.
 - in red : with batch normalization